Gain real world skills while making an impact

 Strengthening Local Education Capacity

-Team4Tech is a nonprofit organization in Silicon Valley that works primarily with leading tech companies, using the skills and expertise of their employees to help integrate technology and build capacity for education nonprofits around the world.
 Team4Tech builds long-term partnerships with local nonprofit organizations to support them in achieving their own goals through technology integration for education impact.
-In so doing, we fulfill our mission to advance the quality of education for underserved learners worldwide.
+In so doing, we fulfill our mission to advance the quality of education for learners in under-resourced communities worldwide.

 Growing Student Leaders